-The proposed site (T6/470) is located on the northern shore of the inner Harbour within the NPWS waterbird survey programme (2009/10) subsite OK449.
-This subsite (OK449) was found during the NPWS surveys of 2009/10 to be of low-moderate importance for waterbirds in general, but was found to be an important area for six species of conservation interest (SCI); Greenshank, Ringed Plover, Cormorant, Oystercatcher, Redshank and Turnstone.
-This subsite (OK449) was classified as being of moderate risk of disturbance from motorised vehicles and intertidal aquaculture and all associated activities.
+The proposed site (T6/458) is located in the north of the inner Harbour within the NPWS waterbird survey programme (2009/10) subsite OK448.
+Subsite OK448 was found during the NPWS surveys of 2009/10 to be of low-moderate importance for waterbirds in general but was found to be an important area for seven species of conservation interest (SCI); Light-bellied Brent Goose, Wigeon, Mallard, Cormorant, Oystercatcher, Redshank and Turnstone.
+This subsite (OK448) was classified as being of moderate risk of disturbance from aquaculture and all associated activities.

-Recent surveys covering Castlemaine Harbour, conducted using the NPWS BWS methodology (Inis Environemntal, 2020) have identified subsite OK449 as being of Very High, High and Moderate Relative Importance for five SCI species, listed below:
+Recent surveys covering Castlemaine Harbour, conducted using the NPWS BWS methodology (Inis Environemntal, 2020) have identified subsite OK448 as being of Very High, High and Moderate Relative Importance for four SCI species, listed below:

-- Very High Cormorant and Greenshank
+- Very High Cormorant

-- High -Oystercatcher and Redshank
+- High Oystercatcher

-- Moderate Turnstone
+- Moderate Light-bellied Brent Goose and Greenshank

-The size of the proposed site is small (5.824ha) relative to the size of the proposed habitat complex for the site "fine to muddy fine sand with polychaetes" community complex", which is 2637ha of the "mudflats and sandflats not covered at low tide" habitat complex which is 4286.69ha, and 3555ha of the "Estuaries" habitat complex which is 5695.86ha, within which the proposed application site is located therefore the land take is not considered to pose a negative effect on the overall site.
+The size of the proposed site (T06/458A) is small (1.98ha) relative to the size of the proposed habitat complex for the site "fine to muddy fine sand with Polychaetes" community complex, which is 2637ha of the habitat complex "mudflats and sandflats not covered at low tide" (4286.69ha), and 3555ha of the habitat complex "estuaries" (5695.86ha).
+Therefore, the land take is not considered to pose a negative effect on the overall site.

-The MED have stated the site is not in an area that is likely to be highly visible to many people.
+The Marine Engineering Division (MED) have stated the site is not in an area that is likely to be highly visible to many people.
 Population in the area is low and trestles will only be visible at times of low tide.
 There are no features of high landscape or scenic value that will be impacted upon.